Trump says he ‘probably’ won’t meet with Putin in Paris

-WASHINGTON (AP) — President Donald Trump says he probably won’t meet with Russian President Vladimir Putin in Paris, but will meet with him at the G-20 gathering of world leaders this year in Argentina.
+WASHINGTON (AP) — President Donald Trump said Monday he “probably” won’t be meeting with Russian President Vladimir Putin when he travels to Paris later this week, but will meet with him at the G-20 gathering of world leaders later this year in Argentina.

-White House national security adviser John Bolton had said previously Trump would meet Putin this week when he travels to Paris for the Armistice Day 100th anniversary.
+White House national security adviser John Bolton had said previously that Trump would meet with Putin this week when he travels to Paris for the Armistice Day 100th anniversary.
 But Trump told reporters as he departed for a trio of rallies Monday that he wasn’t sure the venue was right.

-He says of Putin: “I’m not sure that we’ll have a meeting in Paris.
-Probably not.”
+“I’m not sure that we’ll have a meeting in Paris.
+Probably not,” Trump said on the tarmac at Joint Base Andrews before taking off for a trio of get-the-vote rallies the day before the midterm elections.

+Kremlin spokesman Dmitry Peskov was quoted by the Russian news agency Interfax saying the schedule of the Paris festivities would not allow for a real meeting, but he added, “Putin and Trump will be able to cross paths and decide when they will meet in full format.”

 Most Read Nation & World Stories